LuisAlejandro/agoras/docs/linkedin.rst

-Post a random URL from an atom feed into LinkedIn
+Post a random URL from an RSS feed into LinkedIn
 -------------------------------------------------

-This command will parse an atom feed at ``--feed-url`` and publish one random entry that's not older than ``--max-post-age``.
+This command will parse an RSS feed at ``--feed-url`` and publish one random entry that's not older than ``--max-post-age``.
 The post content will consist of the title and the link of the feed entry.
 The post will be published with your account identified by ``--linkedin-username`` and ``--linkedin-password``.

+Please read about how the RSS feed should be structured in the `RSS feed section <rss.rst>`_.
+This ensures that the feed is correctly parsed and that the post content is properly formatted.
 ::

       agoras publish \